241-KIDS: Frequently Asked Questions

 You will be asked to provide the following information to help determine how to respond to your report:

-- Name and address of the child you suspect is being abused or neglected
+- Name, address and age of the child you suspect is being abused or neglected

 - Name and address of the parent guardian or custodian of the child

 - Race and ethnicity of the child and family members

 - Reason you suspect the child is being abused or neglected

 - Specific details of the abuse or neglect (what, when, where)